adamarbain/drone4dengue/docs/use-cases.md

 ### Main Flow:

-1. Admin logs in and opens Drone Management
+1. Admin logs in and navigates to the Drone Management module.
-2. Selects drone → views images
-3. Reviews each image (tags, metadata)
-4. Downloads, enlarges, edits notes, or deletes
+2. Admin selects a drone entry to view its associated images.
+3. System displays all images captured by that drone, tagged by location or date.
+4. Admin reviews images for dengue breeding site indicators or anomalies.
+5. Admin may:
+- Download or enlarge images for closer inspection.
+- Edit metadata or notes linked to an image.
+- Delete any unwanted or redundant images.
-5. System confirms and updates gallery
+6. System confirms the update and refreshes the image gallery accordingly.

 ### Alternative Flows: